jscs-dev/node-jscs/README.md

         var x = [ a: 1 ];
     */
-    "disallow_spaces_inside_array_brackets": true,
+    "disallowSpacesInsideArrayBrackets": true,

     /*
-        Option: require_spaces_inside_object_brackets
+        Option: requireSpacesInsideObjectBrackets
-        Possible values: "all" for strict mode, "all_but_nested" ignores closing brackets in a row.
+        Possible values: "all" for strict mode, "allButNested" ignores closing brackets in a row.
         Requires space after opening object curly brace and before closing.

         Valid example for mode "all":

         var x = { a: { b: 1 } };

-        Valid example for mode "all_but_nested":
+        Valid example for mode "allButNested":

         var x = { a: { b: 1 }};